abdcon02/march11_rockpaperscissors/README.md

 ##Use and Editing
 To use the app, download the source code and run it in on your php server.
-To edit the app, download the source code and open it in your text editor.
+To edit the app, download the source code and open it in your text editor. <br />
     *Note: If you are copying any of the code to your own directories, you may need to install Composer in your root directory.*